Eschatologue/CM_wiki/docs/character-creation/race/dragonborn.md

 ## Dragonborn Traits

 ### :material-arrow-up-bold-box: Ability Score Improvement
-Your Strength score increases by 2, and your Charisma or Constitution score increases by 1 (your choice).
+One of your ability score increases by 2, and one of your ability score increases by 1.

 ### :material-rotate-right: Age
 Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
 They live to be around 80.